 Make sure your child gets enough sleep and gets up in plenty of time each morning.
-Ensure that he/she leaves home in the correct clothes (which might involve being in MUFTi so they don't feel 'different' to everyone else) and properly equipped e.g. P.E. kit; musical instrument/music; Homework etc...
+Ensure that he/she leaves home in the correct clothes, either full school uniform or uniform PE kit on PE days, so they don't feel 'different' to everyone else and properly equipped e.g. Reading Book, musical instrument/music; Homework etc...